joakimk/algotrader/README.md

 - [ ] Loss is always a possible outcome.
   - Never trade anything you can't loose.
 Even if everything works correctly, perhaps a technical issue somewhere causes orders not to go through properly, or something happens where the market gaps up or down unexpectedly during the day.
 This is why you want to risk a fixed amount and not the entire account.
+- [ ] Fixed amount positions by default.
+  - This will make an account grow slower but safer since it avoids huge losses if you start going exponential in the wrong direction.

 - [ ] Backtests
   - [ ] Backtests are essential.
     - Only trade what has been proven to work historically.